 - You should not eat grapefruit or pomegranate or drink grapefruit juice or pomegranate juice because they can increase the effects of Ibrance.

-Right now, Ibrance is only approved for postmenopausal women.
-But it’s important to know that women who are pregnant or are planning to get pregnant should not take Ibrance.
+It’s important to know that women who are pregnant or are planning to get pregnant should not take Ibrance.
 Doctors don’t know if Ibrance will harm your unborn baby.
 It’s important that you don’t get pregnant while you’re taking Ibrance; you must use effective birth control while you’re taking it and for at least 2 weeks after your last dose.

 Also, women who are breastfeeding or plan to breastfeed shouldn’t take Ibrance.
 Together, you and your doctor will decide if you should take Ibrance or breastfeed.